ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 Show interest in the person and be sure to offer them a bonus question.
 9. **Embrace cultural differences:**
 Everybody is different and diversity is invaluable.
-Have respect for everybodies' opinion and try to surround yourself with them as they offer you different points of view.
+Have respect for everybody's opinion and try to surround yourself with them as they offer you different points of view.
 Don't forget that everybody in your team has the same shared end goal.
 If you are working with an offshore team, take the time difference into account.
 You can try to change your work hours to be more available to them.